DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

       :local:
       :depth: 3

-Unfortunately the Espressif ESP8266 based WiFi Boards that are available for sale routinely come with versions of the firmware that simply do not work with |EX-CS|.
-This now seems to include the recommended `Makerfabs ESP8266 WiFi Shield <https://www.makerfabs.com/esp8266-wifi-shield.html>`_.
+Current versions of the EX-WiFiShield 8266 from our authorized dealers, including Makerfabs come with the correct firmware and do not normally require updating.
+For known good boards, see `EX-WiFiShield 8266 <https://www.tindie.com/products/dccex/ex-motorshield8874>`_ and `Makerfabs ESP8266 WiFi Shield <https://www.makerfabs.com/esp8266-wifi-shield.html>`_.
+If you need to update your board for any reason, follow these instructions.

 .. warning::